mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 The next step is **logistic regression**, a variation that does not approximate a linear funciton, but rather uses a strongly skewed but still linear function in order to classify outputs.

------> TODO: insert picture of logistic regression
+-----> TODO: insert picture explaining logistic regression

 Then we have **neural networks**.
 They are structures inspired from a trivialized and not too accurate model of how neurons work in the human brain.
 If the models until now were linear functions, the neural networks can approximate also non-linear functions.
 Thus, where logistic regression could model linear problems, these can model also non-linear ones.
 The challenge with the neural networks is that they start to need more training data than the regression models.
 But they also do cool stuff.
 However, you're not afraid of them taking over the world, and for good reason.

-------> TODO: insert picture of neural networks
+------> TODO: insert picture explaining neural networks

 Then we have **language models**.
 Training these neural networks with pairs, or triad of words.
 And based on that, the network captures probabilities of a given word following a set of previous other words.
 These systems are limited because they can't complete well sentences that where the next word depends on another one that was many words back.

-------> TODO: insert picture of n-gram architecture
+------> TODO: insert picture explaining n-gram architecture

 And then on the path to AGI, *seemingly* come **large language models**.
 These are all the hype as of AD 2023.
 Examples are  ChatGPT and the Google chatbot that made one of the Google employees to go to the press to report that he discovered sentience after chatting with the bot.

-------> TODO: insert picture of large language models
+------> TODO: insert picture explaining large language models

 These systems have many many many more perceptron-structures inside them, and an architecture that allows them to to look to many more words before for context.
 Some of them model with probabilities the impact of a word that is two paragraphs before on the next predicted word.
 And they can be thought of as non-linear functions with many parameters (millions parameters).
 They need very large amount of text in order to adjust the internal next-word probabilities inside of them.
 But after all, they are still a more advanced version of the function that predicts the next word based on a series of previous others.